evgenyneu/evgenii.com/resume/index.md

 **Objective**: Seeking position as a part time iOS/Android software developer in a science related project.

-I am a Senior Software Engineer with experience in the full software development life cycle including design, implementation, testing and deployment.
+I am a software developer who values simplicity and focus.

 ## Summary of Qualifications